 At most financial institutions, a digital future prompts both hope and concern.
-After all, legacy systems, processes, and relationships make innovation extremely difficult.
+After all, legacy systems, processes and relationships make innovation extremely difficult.
 Many firms still struggle with making a digital transformation, even as future growth may depend on it.
 But opportunities certainly do exist.
 Using data and analytics, firms may predict client needs and find new paths to profit.
 With artificial intelligence and digital labor, they can unlock powerful insights and move staff to higher-value work.
-And blockchain, or distributed ledger technology, may bring greater efficiency and security to custody, payments, securities trading, and more.
+And blockchain, or distributed ledger technology, may bring greater efficiency and security to custody, payments, securities trading and more.

 Leading firms are starting to reap the rewards of investments in emerging technology.
 They’re also taking steps to get ahead of regulatory changes, and they’re adapting their long-term strategies to reflect global and societal shifts.
 For those who are prepared, this may be a time to pull ahead of the pack.

-Throughout 2018, we expect to see:
+We expect to see:

+For more than a century, PwC has worked with clients around the world to build trust in society and solve important problems.
+We want to help your business tackle the challenges you face.
 Our teams in asset and wealth management, banking and capital markets, and insurance are helping our clients tackle the biggest issues facing the financial services industry.
-With professionals across tax, assurance, and advisory practices, we can help you find ways to thrive even in a period of uncertainty.
-Whether you're preparing for regulatory changes, putting FinTech/InsurTech to work, or rethinking your human capital strategy, we work together with you to resolve complex issues, identify opportunities, and deliver value to your business.
+With professionals across tax, assurance and advisory practices, we can help you find ways to thrive even in a period of uncertainty.
+Whether you're preparing for regulatory changes, putting FinTech/InsurTech to work or rethinking your human capital strategy, we work together with you to resolve complex issues, identify opportunities and deliver value to your business.